3 Ways to Add Color to Clay: Tint, Sgraffito, and Glaze

 Tinted porcelain clay mixed with Mason stains for marbled slab

 Tinting clay means coloring the clay body itself instead of adding color on top.
-This makes the color part of the structure so it will not scratch off or fade after firing.
+This makes the color part of the structure so you can work with layers, marbled effects, and depth of color.

 What You Need